strebo/strebo/README.md

 Your journey will end here!

+strebo is the project that we will work on, while we are in our third and fourth semester at the Cooperative State University in Karlsruhe.
+This blog will be used to publish news and other stuff about the project.

+Enjoy!

 ## possible features

-Following features are planned for strebo:
+The following features are thinkable options for strebo:

+Core features:
-* Showing trending and relevant content from Twitter, Facebook, Google+, Instagram, YouTube, …
+* Showing trending content from social media platforms like Twitter, Facebook, Google+, Instagram, YouTube, …
+* Connecting your social media accounts with strebo and show your personal relevant content from social media platforms
 * Searching for content across several social media platforms

+Additional features:
 * Diagrams about trends, how they grow/how they fall
 * World map that shows live posting activities
-* (more to come)